MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Downstream Task Implementation Details

+{\tt What is going to happen next? person2 is going to say how cute person4's children are. rationale: It looks like person4 is showing the photo to person2, and person2 will want to be polite.
+MASK }

+We extract representations from the \masktoken~position (which are of dimension $d_h$), score them with a newly-initialized $d_h \times 1$ weight matrix, and optimize scores with softmax-cross entropy.

+Both VCR subtasks use only a single image.
 We also followed past work in `drawing on' the provided detection tags to the image \cite{zellers2021merlot}.
 These are unambiguous references to entities that are then referred to in the question, answer, and rationale.
 For example, text might reference a `{\tt person1}', which corresponds to an image region.
 When drawing on these detection tags, we do so in a deterministic way -- for example, `{\tt person1}' always gets the same box color.
 We determine the box color by hashing the object's ID (in this case, `person1') and using that to determine the hue.
 The model learns the connection between boxes with different hues, and the names, during finetuning.

+We randomly flip images left or right, so long as there is no instance of the word `left' or `right' in the question, answer, or rationale candidates.
+We did no other data augmentation (other than randomly resizing images to between 100\% to 110\% of the network's size).